argoproj/argo-workflows/docs/synchronization.md

 ## Template-level Synchronization

-You can limit parallel execution of a template by using Template-level synchronization.
+You can limit parallel execution of templates by using the same synchronization reference.
-If templates have the same synchronization reference they will be limited by that synchronization reference, across all workflows.

 In this example the synchronization key `template` is configured as limit `"2"`, so a maximum of two instances of the `acquire-lock` template will execute at a time.
 This applies even when multiple steps or tasks within a workflow or different workflows refer to the same template.